 Implementing Generative AI in Your Finance Stack

-Implementing generative AI in finance starts with identifying the most time-consuming and repetitive processes in your workflow.
+Implementing it in finance starts with identifying the most time-consuming and repetitive processes in your workflow.

 Based on the insights shared in the webinar, a natural entry point is document-heavy tasks like payroll processing, lease abstraction, and spreadsheet reconciliation.